Guide to Comic Book Dimensions (Drawing Included)

 1. Golden Age

-The Golden Age is generally thought to have started with the entry of Superman in Action Comics.
+The Golden Age is generally thought to have started with the entry of Superman in Action Comics frame.
 It began in 1938 and continued till 1956.
-It took off from where the Platinum Age ended, very little is known of the platinum age as there are not many people with comics from this age in their collections.
+It took off from where the Platinum Age ended, very little is known of the platinum age as there are not many people with comics from this age in their collections. ///

-The earliest comic books of this age had 64 pages, enough to include 4 or 5 adventures within the covers.
-In this age and in the ages to come comic books consistently kept a height of 10-1/2 inches (26.7 cm), but their width narrows through time.
-The Golden Age comics saw a width of 7-3/4 inches (19.7 cm).
+The earliest comic books of this age had 64 pages, enough to include 4 or 5 adventures within the covers./// In this age and in the ages to come, comic books consistently kept a height of 10-1/2 inches (26.7 cm), but their width narrows through time. /// The Golden Age comics frame saw a width of 7-3/4 inches (19.7 cm).

 2. Silver Age

-It began with DC Comics and provides many stories about where the characters originated from, some of which are still popular today and have a huge fan following in TV, movies, and video games.
+It began with DC Comics and provides many stories about where the characters originated from, some of which are still popular today and have a huge fan following in TV, movies, video games, and frame.

 3. Bronze Age

-In this age we saw the shift from lightheartedness to more serious themes in comic books.
-Comic books started to showcase current topics like war and drug abuse.
-The Bronze Age increased the scope of genres covered in comics to include something for all ages and all mindsets, in increasingly sophisticated stories.
-This shift was the first seen over 15 years of comic book history.
+In this age, we saw the shift from lightheartedness to more serious themes in comic books’ frames.
+Comic books started to frame current topics like war and drug abuse.
+The Bronze Age increased the scope of genres covered in comics to include something for all ages and all mindsets, in increasingly sophisticated stories with a frame.
+This shift was the first seen over 15 years of comic book history frame.

 4. Modern Age

-Along the way DC reimagined the Justice League franchise by giving it a new title.
-Writers were given more freedom to tell a good story without the baggage of earlier events.
-The dimensions of comic books changed the most in this age, with the width coming down to 6-7/8 inches (17.5 cm) and the height remaining at 10 1/2 inches (26.7 cm).
+Along the way, DC reimagined the Justice League franchise by giving it a new title, framing it.
+Writers were given more freedom to frame a good story without the baggage of earlier events.
+The dimensions of comic books changed the most in this age, with the width of the frame coming down to 6-7/8 inches (17.5 cm) and the height remaining at 10 1/2 inches (26.7 cm).

 5. Other Formats